There was an error with your log in

 • All mandatory gear can be rented if you don’t have your own.
 You can rent:

-• Avalanche safety pack, including backpack, beacon, shovel and probe from your guiding service for an additional fee (approximately $75 or $150 with an included free backpack)
+• Avalanche safety pack, including backpack, beacon, shovel and probe from your guiding service for an additional fee

-• Group sizes and prices:
+• Group sizes and pricing

-Min. age requirements:
+Min. age requirements

 • If you are older than 18, you’re good to go.

-If your group has skiers under the age of 18, contact us prior to booking to make arrangements.
+If your group has participants under the age of 18, contact us prior to booking to make arrangements.

-• We highly recommend that you cover all your bases with both medical and travel protection.
-To make your booking and traveling experience as carefree as possible, simply choose Redpoint—the official 57hours insurance partner!
+• We highly recommend that you cover all your bases with insurance.
+To make your booking and traveling experience as carefree as possible, you’ll be offered to simply insure your trip with Redpoint at checkout.

-Redpoint tailors their protection packages for adventure travel, offering a comprehensive travel program, even in remote locations.
+Redpoint—the official 57hours insurance partner—tailors protection packages for adventure travel, offering a comprehensive travel program, even in remote locations!
 Trip cancellation, natural disasters, pandemic coverage, medical evacuation, primary medical expenses—regardless of the travel interruption that may happen, Redpoint will have you covered.

 • To secure your spot, a deposit in the amount of 30% is required at the time of booking.
 The remaining amount must be paid 90 calendar days prior to the trip departure.
 Once the trip is confirmed by the guide, the cancellation policy stated below applies.
 If you cancel the booking…